freem/asm6f/readme.txt

 * Code from sonder's fork of ASM6 to allow output of FCEUX-compatible .nl files.
 * New directives "IGNORENL" and "ENDINL".
   These two are used for ignoring certain defines when using the -n option.
+* Support for iNES original and 2.0 header insertion.

 --------------------------------------------------------------
 Command line